yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 pprof also has a web interface to visually examine the profile.
 To run pprof with the web ui run `go tool pprof -http=':8081' heap.out`, notice the http flag.
 The biggest memory consumers in the profile collected will be shown as red, they are your lookout points.
-We can see in the image below, that there are two red paths, one for the http server and one for `runtime.malg`
+We can see in the image below, that there are two red paths, one for the http server and one for runtime.malg

 ![](./malg.png)

+### Diagnosing the Leak
-Now, because we have a memory leak, the memory will go up, meaning more allocations.
+Because we have a memory leak, the memory will go up, meaning more allocations.
 We can capture a profile while the server is idle, wait for traffic to hit it and watch the memory go up and afterwards capture another profile.
-Pprof has another helpful feature that allows comparing profiles using the `-base` or the `-diff_base` flags.
+Pprof has another helpful feature that allows comparing profiles using the `-base` and the `-diff_base` flags.
 We run it like so `go tool pprof -http=':8081' -diff_base heap-new-16:22:04:N.out heap-new-17:32:38:N.out`

 After comparing snapshots, I noticed one place again called `runtime.malg` that grew in memory.